BYU-CS-Discord/CSBot/README.md

 ### Fix Twitter Links

 Transforms [twitter.com](https://twitter.com/) links in the given message to [FixTweet](https://github.com/FixTweet/FixTweet) links in an ephemeral reply.
 Please use fxtwitter in your own messages, especially when the tweet is a video.
 Twitter's default embed stinks on some platforms.

-### /profile

-Prints the profile picture of the given user.

-### /xkcd

-Prints the a specified XKCD comic or if no input is provided the most recent comic is provided.

 ## Contributing